ELEMENTAL MUSIC & DANCE COURSE

 Participants must also acquire fundamental rudiments of music to help them cope, understand and apply them for all the activities in the course.

-The cost for the 6-day intensive course is SGD 1000, including course materials and tea breaks.
+The cost for the 6-day intensive course includes course materials and tea breaks.

 SingOrff is delighted to have the following presenters for the Level courses: